sldimitrov/english_learning_system/README.md

 - ERROR WARNINGS:
   * PATTERN : 'word' - 'definition'
   * DO NOT FORGET TO INPUT SPACES OR TO SEPARATE THE WORD AND THE DEFINITION WITH '-' !
-  * THE PROGRAM DOES NOT WORK WITH BULGARIAN DEFINITIONS!!!
+  * THE PROGRAM DOES NOT WORK WITH BULGARIAN DEFINITIONS !
 ---
 **Install Project Requirements**
 * You need to open the Python Terminal and write the following command: